iftechfoundation/twine-specs/twee-3-specification.md

 :: An overgrown path
 ```

-With optional tags:
+With only optional tags:

 ```
 :: An overgrown path [forest spooky]
 ```

-With optional metadata:
+With only optional metadata:

 ```
 :: An overgrown path {"position":"600,400","size":"100,200"}